-- 1. In the Cloudera Manager Admin Console, go to the Hive service. - 2.
+- 1. Go to the Hive service. - 2.
 Click the Configuration tab. - 3.
 Search for the Spark On YARN Service.
 To configure the Spark service, select the Spark service name.
 To remove the dependency, select none. - 4.
-Click Save Changes. - 5.
+Click Save Changes to commit the changes. - 5.
 Go to the Spark service. - 6.
 Add a Spark gateway role to the host running HiveServer2. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click the icon next to any stale services to invoke the cluster restart wizard. - 9.
+Click ψ to invoke the cluster restart wizard. - 9.
 Click Restart Stale Services. - 10 Click Restart Now. - 11.
 Click Finish. - 12 In the Hive client, configure the Spark execution engine.